 Our policies in this area are guided by international standards including the UN Declaration of Human Rights, the fundamental rights set out in the International Labour Organization's (ILO) Declaration on the Fundamental Principles and Rights at Work and the OECD Guidelines for Multinational Enterprises.
 We have been a signatory to the UN Global Compact (UNGC) since 2015 and support the ten principles on human rights, labor, environment and anti-corruption.
-In October 2023, Coty Brazil joined the UNGC Brazil Network, in addition to our ongoing corporate membership to the UNGC Netherlands
+In October 2023, Coty Brazil joined the UNGC Brazil Network, in addition to our ongoing corporate membership to the UNGC Netherlands Network.

-Network.
 Being part of these networks helps us develop our understanding in identifying and managing sustainability topics, including risks related to human and labor rights.

-We are also involved in a number of industry efforts related to respecting and advancing human rights in a non-competitive manner:
+We are also involved in a number of industry efforts and membership-based organizations related to respecting and advancing human rights in a non-competitive manner:

 - The Responsible Mica Initiative (RMI), a multi-stakeholder action group aiming to establish a 100% responsible Indian mica supply chain by the end of 2030.
 For further information, see page 7. - The Roundtable on Sustainable Palm Oil (RSPO) aims to reduce the impact of the palm oil supply chain on human rights as well as biodiversity and the environment.
-We are working towards the ambition for all our palm oil purchases to be RSPO-certified. - The Action for Sustainable Derivatives (ASD) is an industry-led collaboration that seeks to achieve the responsible production and sourcing of palm oil derivatives.
-We have partnered with ASD to map our palm oil derivatives supply chain. - AIM-Progress aims to positively impact people's lives and ensure respect for human rights, while delivering value to members.
+We are working towards the ambition for all our palm oil purchases to be RSPOsourced. - The Action for Sustainable Derivatives (ASD) is an industry-led collaboration that seeks to achieve the responsible production and sourcing of palm oil derivatives.
+We have partnered with ASD to map our palm oil derivatives supply chain. - Fair Labor Association's Harvesting the Future works to improve rights and working conditions for seasonal agricultural workers and their families, see more on page 7. - BSR is a global network of more than 300 companies dedicated to building better businesses through innovative sustainability solutions, see more on page 7. - AIM-Progress aims to positively impact people's lives and ensure respect for human rights, while delivering value to members.
 The partnership promotes responsible sourcing practices by sharing best practices and building members' capability to develop and execute robust responsible sourcing programs.
 Coty takes part in the mutual recognition program, sharing audit information to avoid duplication or audit fatigue. - The Responsible Beauty Initiative (RBI) is a beauty industry effort to improve sustainability across supply chains by sharing best practices.
-By leveraging a common pool of EcoVadis scorecards, the beauty sector collaborates to track, address and improve challenges including human and labor rights.
-Coty also participated in the launch of EcoVadis Academy, promoting it to suppliers through RBI webinars. - SEDEX, or Suppliers' Ethical Data Exchange, is an online portal for storing suppliers' self-assessment and audit documentation, focused on the pillars of Labor Standards; Health & Safety; Environment and Business Ethics.
-We risk map suppliers; those identified as high-risk undergo a SEDEX ethical audit, and we then use the SEDEX platform to manage the data from these audits.
+By leveraging a common pool of EcoVadis scorecards, the beauty sector collaborates to track, address and improve challenges including human and labor rights. - Sedex, or Suppliers' Ethical Data Exchange, is an online portal for storing suppliers' self-assessment and audit documentation, focused on the pillars of Labor Standards; Health & Safety; Environment and Business Ethics.
+See more on page 6.